LorenzoDOrtiz/Scheduler/README.md

 - [License](#license)

 ## Scenario
-I developed this application for a global consulting organization with offices in Phoenix, Arizona; New York, New York; and London, England.
+I developed this application intended for a global consulting organization with multiple national offices.
 The application interacts with a provided MySQL database, pulling data without modifying the database structure.
 The goal was to create a user-friendly, multilingual application that meets specific business requirements.

 ## Requirements
 The application is built in C# using the .NET Framework and Visual Studio IDE.
 It includes: